piraeusdatastore/piraeus-operator/doc/security.md

   --set linstorHttpsControllerSecret=http-controller  --set linstorHttpsClientSecret=http-client
   ```

+## Configuring secure communications for collecting metrics

+The metrics collection can be secured using [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) sidecar container.

+* Take a look at this [example chart configuration](../examples/rbac-proxy-values.yaml) and [additional resources](../examples/rbac-proxy-resources.yaml)
+which must be configured in the cluster to make rbac-proxy working in your configuration.

 ## Automatically set the passphrase for LINSTOR

 LINSTOR may need to store sensitive information in its database, for example for encrypted volumes using the LUKS layer,